terminalnode/mrfreeze/README.md

 * Will greet a server when coming online.
 * Will automatically detect temperature statements and convert them with no user interraction required.
 * Will post a message to #mod-discussion when a user leaves.
+* Will quote a message that was just pinned so people don't have to check the list of pins.
+* * Caveat: The bot does a lot of loading when starting up for this to work.
+If a message was pinned while this loading occured the next message to get pinned won't be posted, however the next one after that will.

 ## Todo
 ### Commands